theanam/webaudio-oscilloscope/README.md

 #### init() [Function]:

-> If you want to change the colors of the oscilloscope, use a custom init function.
-Oscilloscope background is filled with the `fillStyle` of the canvas, and `strokeStyle` represents the graph color.
+> If you want to change the colors or line width of the oscilloscope, use a custom `init` function.
+Oscilloscope background is filled with the `fillStyle` property of the canvas 2d context, and `strokeStyle` property affetcs the graph color.

 You can create a function like the one below and pass it in the constructor.
 In fact this is the default init function.
 You can do stuff like setting the default fill and stroke colors,setting line width etc. For example, to set the fill and stroke style of the canvas: